What Is a Micro Job and Can You Make Money at One?

 What Are Micro Jobs?

 The basic concept of a micro jobs--receiving a small fee for a small task--runs across many possible types of micro jobs.
+These might include:

 Online tasks - These small tasks, or microtasks, can be done entirely online, requiring no real-world interaction.
 Buyers of these services advertise on microjob websites to find someone willing to do the task.
 Amazon's Mechanical Turk is one of the most popular sites offering this type of micro job.